 With avoidant attachment, finding an appropriate online specialist in avoidant attachment can be a stressful experience.
 You may start to feel anxious or nervous about the choice you have to make.

-BetterHelp has made finding an online therapist that’s just right for you, an easy and stress-free process.
-Online methods of therapy through BetterHelp have helped countless people overcome and heal from their challenges while feeling safe and comfortable.
+BetterHelp has made finding an online therapist that’s just right for you and your partner, an easy and stress-free process.
+Online methods of therapy through BetterHelp have helped countless individuals and couples overcome and heal from their challenges while feeling safe and comfortable.

 Finding an avoidant attachment specialist has never been easier.
 Simply fill out this questionnaire carefully and as accurately as you can, shortly after you’ve completed the questionnaire, we use your answers to match you with the top, most eligible, and professional avoidant attachment therapists to choose from.

 Get matched with a Betterhelp online avoidant attachment therapist.

 Effective, convenient, and affordable online sessions.
 Start by filling out this survey in its entirety.